Shortest period for outer orbit in compact hierarchical triple? Discovery of SB1 around V0885 Per: Methods and results

 The good quality of $\rv$ from narrow lined component allows direct determination of SB1 orbit.
-Period $P=21.811\pm0.001$ days was found using Generalised Lomb Scargle code \citep{gls}, with further refinement of solution using $\chi^2$.
+Period $P=21.811\pm0.001$ days was found using Generalised Lomb Scargle code \citep{gls}, see periodogram in Figure~\ref{fig:gls}, with further refinement of solution using $\chi^2$.
 All parameters are collected in Table~\ref{tab:1}.
-Orbit has moderate eccentricity $e_B=0.39$, with some measurement taken near periastron passage, see Figure~\ref{fig:spexampl} panel e.
-Unfortunately contact system has eclipse at this moment, so other two components have $\rv$ of low quality.
+Orbit has moderate eccentricity $e_B=0.39$, with some measurement taken near periastron passage, see Figure~\ref{fig:spexampl} panel (e).
+Unfortunately contact system has eclipse at this moment, so other two components have $\rv$ of low quality, see Appendix~\ref{sec:peri}.
+I found that V 0885 Per was observed by Gemini North on MJD=54781.5 d using grating R831 and exposure 300 seconds.
+Resolution of this spectrum is only $\sim4400$, but it allow to measure $\rv_B=7.8\pm2.2~\kms$ for narrow lined component (labeled as GMOS N in panel (e) of Figure~\ref{fig:spexampl}), which perfectly match orbital solution.